 Big Jim Farms focuses on organic growing practices to produce GMO-free, chemical-free, nutritious fruits and vegetables.
-In addition to growing corn, melons, tomatoes, bell peppers, pecans, plums, apples, and pumpkins, Big Jim Farms specializes in farming green chiles, and selling prepared products such as red chile sauce and 1/2 cases of chopped green chiles (available in the online store).
+In addition to growing corn, melons, tomatoes, bell peppers, pecans, plums, apples, and pumpkins, Big Jim Farms specializes in farming green chiles.

 Jim Wagner is a third-generation farmer, born and raised in Corrales, New Mexico.